arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ### manifests/env_manifest.csv

-- Environment files are necessary for all scripts and machine models, and document the environment in which it was created and run.
-The environment_manifest.csv links the script or machine model and the environment file stored within the configs directory.
+For each script/notebook in ~src~, and each model in ~models/~, there should be an env.* file (here env.* refers to a file named env with any extension, so env.yaml or env.txt, for example) that describes the environment in which it was created or run.
+Environment files should be named as follows: descriptiveName_env.* and placed in a folder called environments within the configs/ directory.
+Either individuals files or entire folders(whichever is the appropriate level) in scripts and notebooks within the ~src/~ directory, or the ~models/~ directory will need to be added to the env_manifest.csv file, matching them with their related environment file.
+See the see below for more infromation about this file:

 | column                | definition                                                                                                                                                                                                                                                                          | type   |
 | --------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------ |